jolicode/MediaBundle/doc/variations/variations.rst

 The heighten transformer will then ensure that the image is 600 pixels tall, upscaling it if required.

 This detailed transformation plan is actually processed in only one step, when possible (ie., The image is not resized **then** heightened, but resized and heightened in one go).
-The `debug tooling <debug-tooling.rst>`_ offered by the bundle can provide information about the processing steps that have actually been performed.
+The `debug tooling <../misc-features/debug-tooling.rst>`_ offered by the bundle can provide information about the processing steps that have actually been performed.

 Configuration options
 ---------------------